-We will be collecting seeds and berries to be planted on sites damaged by the flood of 2006.
+We will be collecting seeds or planting trees and shrubs at sites damaged by the flood of 2006.
 This is a great chance to work in a beautiful setting, have fun, and help the park in its flood recovery efforts.

 For more information, please call Kim Popek at 360-569-2211 ext.
 3356.
 Hope to see you there!

 **Please note that Rainier volunteers receive free entrance to the park (tell the folks at the entrance that you're volunteering) and are welcome to camp overnight at our reserved group Ranger Site in the Cougar Rock Campground.
 Anyone under the age of eighteen requires parental permission before they're able to volunteer -- please contact us if your parent or guardian will not be with you the day of the project so that we can send you paperwork ahead of time.**